-The beautiful story of Samuel's conception and birth and God's special call on his life has become beloved by many.
-The heart-felt prayer of a childless woman whose pleading request for a baby son was answered and whose faithfulness in returning the child back to the Lord once he was weaned, has rejoiced many hearts and encouraged many souls.
+The beautiful story of Samuel's conception and birth, and God's special call on his life, has become beloved by many.
+The heart-felt prayer of a childless woman whose pleading request for a baby son was answered and who was faithful in returning the child back to the Lord once he was weaned, has rejoiced many hearts and encouraged many souls.

 The old man was slow to realise the Voice that was hailing Samuel was none other than the Lord Who was calling to him in the night.
 So Eli sent him back to bed - twice - but eventually realised what was happening and told Samuel that if He was to call again, Samuel was to respond and listen to all that God had to say.

-In today's verse we read that yet again, "Then the LORD came and stood and called as at other times, 'Samuel!
+In today's verse we read: "Then the LORD came and stood and called as at other times, 'Samuel!
 Samuel!'
 And Samuel replied, 'Speak, for Your servant is listening.'"
-The words that God spoke to Samuel that night cause every ear that heard them tingle - with shock and horror.
+The words that God spoke to Samuel that night were words of shock and horror.
 Judgement was to come on Eli for the lethargy in his religion, but also on his two evil sons who blasphemed the name of the Lord, participated in gross immorality, and caused shame and disgrace to come upon the sacred position of the Levitical priesthood.

 It must have been terrifying yet wonderful for young Samuel to hear God talking to him in the early hours of the morning and discover that he was to be used as a prophetic voice to the people of God.
 Samuel was ready and willing to hear the Word of the Lord, and responded with words that many others have uttered down through centuries of time: "SPEAK LORD, Your servant is listening."